Faithlife/NestEmbedder/README.md

 The first step is to isolate your old Nest calls into a separate dll.
 E.g., if your search logic is in the `SearchLogic` project, and you're upgrading from Elasticsearch v5 to v6, then you would first factor out all Nest usage into a new project `SearchLogic.Nest5`, and have `SearchLogic` depend on `SearchLogic.Nest5`.
 Remove all references to Nest from `SearchLogic` and ensure that `SearchLogic.Nest5` does not expose any Nest types in its API.

 Next, install the [`Faithlife.NestEmbedder`](https://www.nuget.org/packages/Faithlife.NestEmbedder) package into `SearchLogic.Nest5`.
 This will embed and isolate the v5 assemblies into that project.
-For each externally-visible type in `SearchLogic.Nest5`, add a static constructor that calls `Faithlife.NestEmbedder.EmbeddedAssemblyLoader.LoadAll()`.
+For each externally-visible type in `SearchLogic.Nest5`, add a static constructor that calls `Faithlife.NestEmbedder.EmbeddedAssemblyLoader.AssemblyLoader.LoadAll()`.
 At this point, build and test to ensure the solution is working.

 Now you're ready to add the v6 Nest assemblies.
 You can choose to add them to `SearchLogic` directly, or you can create a new `SearchLogic.Nest6` project.
 If you do the `SearchLogic.Nest6` project, you can also install `Faithlife.NestEmbedder` into that project to isolate the v6 assemblies as well.